pacaunt/chemformula/README.md

 ```
 <img alt="example-15" src="https://github.com/user-attachments/assets/4da96416-ec73-4100-af90-23610ac7b3b1" />

 You can use user-defined functions in `ch`.
-Howeer, you must add the definition of this function into the `scope` parameter of `ch`.
+However, you must add the definition of this function into the `scope` parameter of `ch`.

 ```typ
 #let tg = text.with(fill: olive)